-- CLOUD-415: Non-default cluster domain can now be specified with the new ClusterServiceDNSSuffix operator option. - CLOUD-395: Decrease PSMDB images size by half, removing non-necessary dependencies and modules. - CLOUD-390: Helm chart for PMM 2.0 have been provided
+- CLOUD-415: Non-default cluster domain can now be specified with the new ClusterServiceDNSSuffix Operator option. - CLOUD-395: The Percona Server for MongoDB images size decrease by 42% was achieved by removing unnecessary dependencies and modules to reduce the cluster deployment time. - CLOUD-390: Helm chart for Percona Monitoring and Management (PMM) 2.0 have been provided.